Get started today!

 - Practical Experience Component: Student teaching in the last semester (only for those looking for additional certification)

-- Alumni Current Positions: Kindergarten and elementary school teachers
+- Alumni Current Positions: Preschool and elementary school teachers

 Working with talented, dedicated faculty, Master’s candidates learn the best practices for teaching all children, including English language learners and pupils with special needs.
 Candidates must take a minimum of 14 courses (42 credits) for the Master of Education and PreK-4 Level 1 Teacher Certification in Pennsylvania.
-A dual certification option in Special Education (PreK-8) or English as a Second Language (ESL) is available for additional course work of 12 credits.
+A dual certification option in Special Education (PreK-12) or English as a Second Language (ESL) is available for additional course work.

 Prospective educators can start the program in any semester, with admissions deadlines of July 15 for the fall semester, Dec.
 15 for a spring semester start and April 15 for summer semester.